JPADN/liboqs/ASA_docs/README.md

 ```
 ./install.sh
 ```
-If you want to integrate the Falcon attacked version with OpenSSL, run the integration script (only run this after the installation script):
+If you want to integrate the Falcon attacked version with [OQS-OpenSSL](https://github.com/open-quantum-safe/openssl), run the integration script (only run this after the installation script):
 ```
 ./integrate_openssl.sh
 ```